-Table 15 describes the increase in travel time for every traffic signal added within a mile span.
+Table 21 describes the increase in travel time for every traffic signal added within a mile span.
 Increasing from two (2) to three (3) traffic signals can increase travel time nine percent.
 If multiple traffic signals are warranted within a short span along a corridor, signal maintenance and timing should be prioritized to ensure efficient traffic movement.
-To improve traffic signal optimization, Kaufman County and its Cities should develop traffic timing plans to interconnect traffic signals along key commercial corridors, such as SH205 and FM548.
-According to the Federal Highway Administration (FHWA), every dollar invested in traffic signal optimization saves \$40 in time and fuel savings.
+The segment of US82 between The IH35 Frontage Road and Weaver Street is about a third of a mile long and projected to accommodate just under 30,000 vehicles per day at level-of-service F. The three traffic signals currently along this segment are necessary given the number of